eloquentbit/minimal-react-boilerplate/README.md

 # Minimal React Boilerplate
-This is a minimal React bolierplate with:
+This is a minimal React boilerplate with:

 - React
 - Webpack